Christensen contract talks stall with Chelsea defender in two-month stand-off

 Christensen at Chelsea

-With the last contact in August between the two parties, the current offer would see Christensen signed up to a four-year deal with an option to extend for another season.
+With the last contact in August between the two parties, the latest offer would see Christensen signed up to a four-year deal with an option to extend for another season.

-That long-term contract would see the central defender signed up to a deal that keeps him among the lowest earning senior players at the club despite it still giving him a significant pay-rise.
+That long-term contract would see the central defender signed up to a contract that keeps him among the lowest-earning senior players at the club, despite it still representing a significant pay rise.

 Even though they have lesser squad roles, it would mean that Kai Havertz and Timo Werner would be earning much more than one of Thomas Tuchel's most trusted defenders.